 Develop a greater understanding of what it means to be human through the study of history, literature, philosophy, religion, languages, and world civilizations.

 Great Books Reading Group

-Held at the Brown County Library (main branch), these discussions of "great books" are hosted by Humanistic Studies faculty and are open to the public.
+Held at the Brown County Library (main branch) the second Tuesday of the month, these discussions of "great books" are hosted by Humanistic Studies faculty and are open to the public.

 Green Bay Film Society

 The Green Bay Film Society is a non-profit community group dedicated to bringing international and independent films to N.E.
 Wisconsin and to engaging in discussion of film.
 This year's Film Series will be held at Neville Public Museum.
 All films are free and open to the public.

 Commons for the Digital, Public and Applied Humanities

 Check out our student projects and student-faculty collaborations at UWGB’s Digital Commons.